-PLEASE NOTE: DUE TO THE PANDEMIC, COVID-19, the program reserves the right to modify the curriculum and practice hours within ACEND guidance and accreditation standards.
-COVID-19 related clearance requirements may include: completing COVID-19 surveys, temperature checks, participation in contact tracing, COVID-19 testing, and other potential requirements.
+PLEASE NOTE: In the event of COVID-19 surges impacting site placements, the program reserves the right to modify the curriculum within ACEND guidance and accreditation standards.
+COVID-19 related clearance requirements may include: completing COVID-19 surveys, temperature checks, participation in contact tracing, COVID-19 testing, FIT testing, and other potential requirements as determined by Saint Elizabeth University and our affiliated site placements.